 The district was able to increase our personnel for custodial cleaning, isolation nurses, teachers, and aides with the use of federal ESSER funds.
-Some of these positions shifted from the General Fund and will be shifted back and are reflected in this five-year forecast during FY 24 & 25.
-Most of our ESSER funds are being used to increase student achievement and address learning loss.
-This is through additional purchase services and does not impact the General Fund.
+Some of these positions shifted from the General Fund and have shifted back reflected in this five-year forecast during FY 24 & 25.
+The additional positions were impacted through FY 23 & 24 RIFs.
+Most of our ESSER funds were being used to increase student achievement and address learning loss.
+This was through additional purchase services and did not impact the General Fund.

 Recent effects on the economy such as staffing shortages and inflation are putting pressures on this line item, with high turnover, unfilled positions, and demand for higher wages.
 This has been factored into the five-year forecast.
 As part of our fiscal responsibility, the district has not shifted the savings from unfilled positions into expanding operations.
-Instead, these savings have gone into the General Fund carryover balance and are being utilized to fund the Capital Maintenace Plan and the Master Facilities Plan.
+Instead, these savings went into the General Fund carryover balance and were utilized to fund the Capital Maintenace Plan and the Master Facilities Plan.